SkwalExe/cow-encryptor/README.md

 The decryption mode will automatically be used if the file ends with `.cow`

+## --print

+With this option, the encrypted/decrypted file will be printed to the standard output instead if saving it to a file.

 # Docker 🐳

 ## Run the latest version